“A person’s a person, no matter how small.””

 - Anxiety and panic

-- Depression and sadness
+- Depression

 - School-related problems

-- Trauma and post-traumatic stress
+- Abuse and neglect, trauma and post-traumatic stress

 - Parental divorce and custody issues